My savings rate and expenses – December update – three paychecks

 Let’s take a look at my expense breakdown for the month.

 My overall expenses were actually lower than any other month this year which was interesting.
-I had about half the month off from work and I found that I generally spend more time doing things that didn’t cost money.
-I ate out a bit less and cooked more at home and spent time outside more hiking and enjoying nature.
-I think some of that was due to not being as tired after work and having more energy to cook and do things instead of just going out and doing things that cost money.
+I had about half the month off from work.
+Generally, I spent more time doing things that didn’t cost money.
+I ate out a bit less and cooked more at home.
+Hiking and enjoying nature took up more of my time.
+Some of that was due to not being as tired after work and having more energy to cook and do things instead of just going out and doing things that cost money.

 Gifts is higher for obvious reasons since it was the holidays but nothing else is really surprising with an even split around common spending categories.

-December was also the last month I had to save for my quarterly tax payment which is due in January and that cost will not be in play for 2017 as I have no estimated payments to make.
+December was also the last month I had to save for my quarterly tax payment.
+That one is due in January and that cost will not be in play for 2017 as I have no estimated payments to make.
 I might replace that with resuming savings for a house down-payment which I haven’t done this year.
-It’s possible that 2017 will be the year I start to seriously think about buying a house if the right property goes on sale.
+It’s possible that 2017 will be the year I start to seriously think about buying a house.
+That is if the right property goes on sale.

 Overall, this was a good month on both fronts.
 I controlled spending without really trying and had an awesome savings rate as a result.

-This also wraps up 2016 from a tracking perspective and while I only started tracking this data in March, I’ll have a nearly full year to review pretty soon once I put together that data set.
+This also wraps up 2016 from a tracking perspective.
+While I only started tracking this data in March, I’ll have a nearly full year to review pretty soon once I put together that data set.

-I plan to make a 2016 in review post sometime soon that will help me analyze everything that happened last year but also set realistic goals for 2017.
+I plan to make a 2016 in review post sometime soon.
+That will help me analyze everything that happened last year.
+It’ll also help set realistic goals for 2017.

 Thanks for reading this update.
 How was your savings rate for December?